|

 added advantage of keeping the nose of the trailer bug-free!
 To see more

-Much of this web site documents the conversion process of taking an
+Some portions of this web site document the conversion process of taking an

 over-the-road tractor and turning it into a dedicated RV hauler.
 We

-added a number of items to make the truck more comfortable, allow us to
+added a number of items to make our trucks more comfortable, allow us to

-take overnight trips with just the truck, and to title the truck as an
+take overnight trips with just the truck, and to title the trucks as an

 RV (instead of as a truck).
-Specific projects we did on our Volvo are
+Specific projects we did on our Volvo's are

 shown in some detail.
 We hope this helps you with your conversion